FiguraMC/Figura/README.md

 > No, however if you want to develop it yourself, feel free to do so

 ### • Where can I find avatars to download?
-> For now you can find avatars in the showcase channels on the official Discord server
+> For now, you can find avatars in the showcase channels on the official Discord server

 ### • My Minecraft is cracked (non-premium/non-original) and I cannot use Figura?
-> Non-premium Minecraft accounts cannot upload nor dowload Figura avatars
+> Non-premium Minecraft accounts cannot upload nor download Figura avatars
 >
 > Figura uses your account UUID and your Mojang authentication as a way to prove you own that account, avoiding unwanted / malicious uploads

 ### • My emissive texture looks weird?
-> If youre using a custom shader (Iris), it is the shaders who controls how emissive works, however, if this still happens without shaders, try colouring the places you dont want to glow as **transparent black** (#00000000), this is due how Iris handles emissives which takes account the transparency and colour of the pixels
+> If you're using a custom shader (Iris), it is the shaders who control how emissive works, however, if this still happens without shaders, try colouring the places you don't want to glow as **transparent black** (#00000000), this is due how Iris handles emissives which takes account the transparency and colour of the pixels

 ## Community Resources

-* Wanna learn / get into Lua scripting? check out this [Lua quickstart](https://manuel-3.github.io/lua-quickstart) made by Manuel
+* Want to learn / get into Lua scripting? check out this [Lua quickstart](https://manuel-3.github.io/lua-quickstart) made by Manuel